Peter Menzies Jr.

 Peter Gary Menzies Jr., ASC ACS is an Australian cinematographer, best known for his work on blockbuster action films.

-Life and career
+Early life and career

 Menzies was born in Sydney.
-He was introduced to the film industry by his father, director and cinematographer Peter Menzies Sr. He started as a camera loader and worked his way through the ranks in commercials and features as a camera assistant and later as an operator, working regularly under DPs David Gribble and Russell Boyd.
-He made his debut as cinematographer on White Sands, a crime film directed by Roger Donaldson and starring Willem Dafoe.
+He was introduced to the film industry by his father, director and cinematographer Peter Menzies Sr.

-Since then, Menzies has worked mostly on action films like Die Hard with a Vengeance, Hard Rain and Shooter.
+He started as a camera loader and worked his way through the ranks in commercials and features as a camera assistant, and later as an operator, working regularly under DPs David Gribble and Russell Boyd.

 Menzies became a member of the Australian Cinematographers Society in 1996, and the American Society of Cinematographers in 2024.
 He is also a member of the Academy of Motion Picture Arts and Sciences, and is the Chairman of the Board for the Grand Jury of the Cordillera International Film Festival in Reno/Tahoe Nevada.